 A Risky Proposition

 In 2004, not only was his career budding, but his family was too.
 Patrick and Sharon had three children 6, 4 and 1.
 Although he had expressed his desire to start something unique and open up his own company, until 2004, understandably, his wife was concerned about leaving the family vulnerable without a guaranteed income.
 He knew this was a door the Lord would have to open!
 When he approached his wife with plans for starting his own company in 2004, not only was Sharon at peace, she was behind him 100% and willing to make sacrifices because she believed that Patrick could build something amazing.

 In 2004, Patrick started his LLC and opened the doors to Cross Link Consulting.
 His first concentration was primarily on car dealerships and securing their computer systems, but his vision was to create something more than just a “fix a problem” paradigm.
 In 2010, he saw a niche in the market not just to fix what was wrong but to ensure that his customers would not have to “fix” things at all.
 He created a company that performed in-house IT services on an outsourcing basis.

 Patrick wanted his clients to be able to pick up the phone in a moment’s notice and get the help they needed.
 His felt as if there is no job too small or insignificant.
-His company was there to provide the best in troubleshooting, maintenance, and installation, and also to guarantee that his clients had the most advanced computer systems and cyber-security uploaded at all times.
+His company was there to provide the best in troubleshooting, maintenance, and installation, and also to guarantee that his clients had the most advanced computer systems and cyber-security protection at all times.
 For Patrick IT isn’t just a job, it is a responsibility to keep customers safe.

 About His Employees